arantespp/arantespp.com/posts/blog/the-feynman-mental-model-technique.md

 Your system's requisites may diverge a little bit.
 Depending on your choice, you can fork this blog, use Notion, Obsidian, or even paper notes.
 It doesn't matter which one you choose for yourself, as long as you eliminate most frictions and make your job easier.

-## The Last Resistance
+## The Resistance

+It's a everyday internal battle that you may have whenever you need to do your job.
+You hit the wall and can't do anything, even if you create the most effective system to apply this technique.
+The resistance can assume te form of procrastination, perfeccionism or fear.

+The first step to overcoming the resistance is to be aware that it exists and that it can easily beat you.
+The second step, that worked for me, is to create a strong vision of what you deep want, your burning desire, and use it to support your motivation.
+You systems also will help you fight against the resistance—that's the reason you should create an environment that makes you do your job without much effort.

-The last resistance is a barrier that doesn't allow applying this technique (or doing any other job).
-It's more difficult to sit to do the work than to do the work.
-Procrastination.
+The most interesting thing is that the resistance has tremendous power before you start doing your work.
+Once you commit yourself and start doing your job, it loses power.
+In the end, it's more difficult to sit to do the work than to do the work.